yrezvani/curated/README.md

 ## Deployment

-The application is deployed live at the following
+The application is deployed live at the following link https://curatedcanvas.netlify.app/